Wall Street Journal's WSJPlus, partners with digital subscription service Readly

-STOCKHOLM, Sweden, March 29, 2022 /PRNewswire/ -- Wall Street Journal's membership benefits program WSJPlus has launched its membership offer of two months complimentary access to digital magazine and newspaper app, Readly in 2022.
-The premier European service has over 6,300 magazines and newspaper titles to choose from and is available to WSJPlus members in the United States, United Kingdom, Australia, Japan, Singapore and Hong Kong.
+STOCKHOLM, Sweden, March 30, 2022 /PRNewswire/ -- Wall Street Journal's membership benefits program WSJPlus has launched its membership offer of two-month complimentary access to digital magazine and newspaper app, Readly in 2022.
+The premier European service has over 6,300 magazines and newspaper titles to choose from and is available to WSJPlus members in the United States, the United Kingdom, Australia, Japan, Singapore and Hong Kong.

-The partnership between Readly and Dow Jones, which manages the WSJPlus membership program, is to enable WSJ members to benefit from a full range of the world's leading media titles to keep abreast of the leading issues of the day in the most convenient and accessible way.
+The partnership between Readly and Dow Jones, which manages the WSJPlus membership program, is to enable WSJ members to benefit from a full range of the world's leading media titles to keep abreast of the leading issues of the day in a convenient and accessible way.

 With the Readly app, members can instantly access newspaper and magazine editions from around the world to stay informed, inspired and entertained.
 Subscribers can download their favorite publications and read anytime, anywhere, whether they're kicking back on vacation or on-the-run during a busy day at work.